JAVACAFE-STUDY/chainity/README.md

 # Community rewards

 This is a platform that rewards members with tokens based on community activity.
-And Members are allowed to spend their tokens for membership fee.
+Members can use their tokens for membership fee.
-So it encourages members of your community to fully participate by giving reward and improve the success of your community.
+It encourages community members to fully participate by giving rewards and it can improve the community.

 ## Getting Started

 This is a dApp based on Ethreum block chain.
-So you need to join a network of Ethereum before running.
+You need to join a network of Ethereum before running.

 ### Prerequisites